Polymorphic Eruption of Pregnancy (PEP)

 Are the treatments safe for the baby and mother?

-Mild to moderately potent topical steroids appear to be safe during pregnancy and can be used.
-With oral steroids there is an increased risk in the mother of developing diabetes (raised sugar levels) and hypertension (raised blood pressure) but as already indicated the duration of oral steroid therapy is very short.
-Careful observation of blood pressure and urine checks are therefore essential at antenatal clinic, while ultrasound scans can look for any changes in the baby’s growth .
+When steroid tablets are taken there is an increased risk in the mother of developing diabetes (raised sugar levels) and hypertension (raised blood pressure).
+Careful observation of blood pressure and urine checks are therefore essential at antenatal clinic, while ultrasound scans can look for any changes in the baby’s growth.

 Yes.
 Breastfeeding does not appear to affect PEP.
 Even while taking oral steroid tablets women should still be encouraged to breastfeed as only negligible amounts of steroid get into breast milk.